["trends"]

 Two bright red Campari Spritz cocktails with blood orange garnish

-The Campari Spritz is another buoyant and sophisticated cocktail that’s been enjoyed all around Europe for ages.
+The Campari Spritz is another sparkling, sophisticated cocktail that’s been enjoyed all around Europe for ages.
 This classic Italian spritz cocktail is made with just three simple ingredients: Campari, Prosecco, and club soda.
-It’s really no wonder that its bold and bittersweet flavour profile has captured the hearts and taste buds of foodies worldwide.
+It’s really no wonder that its bold and bittersweet flavour profile has captured the hearts and taste buds of cocktail enthusiasts worldwide.

 More inspo: Drink Like an Italian: 8 Campari Cocktails to Try